geraldserafin/pomodoro-clock-cli/README.md

 ### Other commands

-Although it is not recommended, you can use the `toggle` command to pause and resume the clock:
+Although it's inconsistent with the pomodoro technique, you can use the `toggle` command to pause and resume the clock:

 ```
 $ pomodoro toggle